boxbackup/boxi/README.md

 ## Compiling

-Boxi is distributed as source code, and binaries for Windows/Cygwin.
+Boxi is distributed as source code, and binaries for Windows/Cygwin (eventually).
-Source code must be compiled before use.

 The following programs and libraries are required to compile Boxi: